espressomd/espresso/doc/sphinx/electrostatics.rst

     system.electrostatics.solver = scafacos

 For details of the various methods and their parameters please refer to the ScaFaCoS manual.
+Methods include, but are not limited to, P2NFFT, MMM2D (see :ref:`MMM2D theory` for details), fast multipole method (FMM), Ewald, and Maxwell Equations Molecular Dynamics (MEMD).
 To use this feature, ScaFaCoS has to be built as a shared library.